Last updated: July 31, 2026 · By Adrian Lefler

 - PageSpeed Insights

-Run your homepage through both and look for these key metrics:
+Look for these key metrics:

 - Core Web Vitals

-- LCP (Largest Contentful Paint): How fast your biggest element loads
+- LCP (Largest Contentful Paint): how fast your biggest element loads

-- CLS (Cumulative Layout Shift): How much your layout “jumps” around
+- CLS (Cumulative Layout Shift): how much your layout “jumps” around

-- DNS Lookup Time: How quickly your domain resolves
+- DNS Lookup Time: how quickly your domain resolves

-- Overall Performance Score: A simple snapshot of your site’s health
+- Overall Performance Score: a simple snapshot of your site’s health

-| Platform / Standard | Acceptable Load Time | What Happens If You’re Slower |
+| Platform / Standard | Target | What Happens If You’re Slower |

-| AI Search Engines | 0–100 ms | Your site is skipped; AI may use another source or hallucinate details |
+| AI Search Engines | Server response under ~200 ms | Your site is skipped; AI uses another source or hallucinate details |

-| Google SEO | 0–2.5 seconds | Rankings drop, lower Core Web Vitals, higher bounce rates |
+| Google SEO | Full load under 2.5 seconds | Rankings drop, weaker Core Web Vitals, higher bounce rates |

-| User Experience (Patients) | 0–3 seconds | Visitors abandon the page, fewer conversions |
+| User Experience (Patients) | Under 3 seconds | Visitors abandon the page, fewer conversions |

 Optimize Your Images (Your Biggest Speed Booster)